-A directory service is a tool that stores information about a network's users and resources.
-Before you can add user clients (users, groups, domains, or organizational units) in TRITON - Web Security, you must configure Websense software to retrieve information from your directory service.
+A directory service stores information about a network's users and resources.
+Before you can add directory clients (users, groups, or OUs) in the Web module of the TRITON Manager, you must configure Websense User Service to retrieve information from your directory service.